MichaelCaraccio/iot-appengine/README.md

 Property  | Description
 ------------- | -------------
-auto_external  | if you have a domaine name put false here and write it to the "external" field external  | if you want to use a domaine name port | the flask port.
-It need to be open in your firewall distant_ip | App Engine application URL friendly_name | A simple name for your server
+auto_external  | Set it to false if you have a domain name and write your domain url in "external" field external  | Your domain name (if you got one) port | Flask port.
+It need to be open by your firewall distant_ip | App Engine application URL friendly_name | A simple name for your server